about us

 Pip Norton - Vice President

-Pip has been a mentor with Standing Tall since 2017, and recently joined the committee.
+Pip has been a mentor with Standing Tall since 2017, and has been part of the Standing Tall committee for the last 4 years.
 Pip has enjoyed witnessing the positive difference mentors can make in a young persons’ life, and would like to make sure that all youth have the support and encouragement to meet their full potential and become confident young adults.

 Pip has been a midwife for over 20 years, working casually at South West Health Care.